newrelic/docs-website/src/data-dictionary/events/NrAiSignal/timestamp.md

   - NrAiSignal
 ---

-Moment when this event was created, and the start of the aggregation window.
+The start of the aggregation window.